 I love the taste of these Kamut flour tortillas and they are so easy to make.
-With a few simple ingredients they can be stirred up, rolled and on the griddle in just a few minutes.
+With a few simple ingredients, they can be stirred up, rolled, and on the griddle in just a few minutes.

 Tortillas have many uses as in burritos, tacos, wraps, crispy chips and so much more.
 They are always a delicious accompaniment to your favorite Southwestern meal, just butter a hot tortilla, roll it up and enjoy.
 These Kamut flour tortillas are especially delicious and Kamut flour is a great change from traditional flour tortillas.

 Getting the correct temperature when cooking these tortillas is the most challenging part of making these babies.
 The griddle should be really hot so they cook within 15-30 seconds on each side but not so hot as to have them burn.

 Any tortillas that are not gobbled up can be stored in the freezer for a quick reheat another day.
 Just stack the tortillas with a piece of parchment paper between each tortilla, slide them into a closable plastic bag and boom, fresh tasting tortillas anytime.

-- ¼ cup coconut oil
+- 1/4 cup coconut oil

 - 2 cups Kamut white flour

-- 1/2 teaspoon salt (or 1 teaspoon of kosher salt
+- 1/2 teaspoon salt (or 1 teaspoon of kosher salt)

-- ¾ cups ice water
+- 3/4 cups ice water

 - Measure out the solid coconut oil and add it to a small dish, transfer to the freezer for 5 minutes.

 - Add the flour and salt to the work bowl of a food processor.
 Using the steel blade, pulse to combine.
 Add the cold coconut oil and pulse until mixture resembles coarse crumbs.
 Add the ice water and process until a cohesive dough forms.